functions-lab/MAMBAS-MobiCom2024/5g-phy-implementation/README.md

 1. `param.carrier`: the carrier frequency of the TX and RX;
 2. `param.deviceTx` and `param.deviceRx`: the IP address for the TX/RX USRP.
-3. `param.subdevTx` and `param.subdevRX`: the subdevice settings of the TX/RX USRP, e.g., `A:0` for X series and `A:A` for B series, and you may find more detials in the link below: https://files.ettus.com/manual/page_configuration.html
+3. `param.subdevTx` and `param.subdevRX`: the subdevice settings of the TX/RX USRP, e.g., `A:0` for X series and `A:A` for B series, and you may find more details in the link below: https://files.ettus.com/manual/page_configuration.html
-4. `param.gainTx` and `param.gainRx`: the TX/RX gain of the USRPs, whose range varies over different USRP types, which can be find by running `uhd_usrp_probe` command in the terminal.
+4. `param.gainTx` and `param.gainRx`: the TX/RX gain of the USRPs, whose range varies over different USRP types, which can be found by running `uhd_usrp_probe` command in the terminal.

 ### Step 3: Conduct the Transmission